stardust-4/Theme-Park/readme.md

-# Project Title

-Ride or Die: Themepark Edition
+# Ride or Die: Themepark Edition

 ![Krusty Land](https://static.wikia.nocookie.net/heroism/images/1/17/The_Krustyland.jpg/revision/latest?cb=20200502000018)

 ## Description

+An application that displays theme parks and their associated rides.
+CRD Application, enables Create, Read, and Delete functionality.
+Inside of our schemas we are adding descriptions which includes ride images, capacity, title, minimum height, and a summary.

 ## Authors